James-Todd/LowBackPain_ED/README.md

-# LowBackPain_ED
+# Emergency presentations for older persons with low back pain: an increasing clinical and economic challenge
-The code and file structure associated with research into the emergency presentations of older persons with low back pain.
+This repository contains the code files and folder structure associated with a research project (see title).